hth313/OS4/doc/extensionHandlers.rst

 Extension handlers implement a generic message system and can be seen as a more flexible variant of poll vectors.
 They are descriptors like shells and are stored in the shell stack.
-Their structure is however very different from the shells and they do not participate in key handling or display the way they other entities do.
+Their structure is very different from the shells and they do not participate in key handling or the default display.

 Some event is propagated to defined handlers that act on it.
-The extension handler mechanism is more flexible in that it can pass a message specific state in the ``N`` register.
+The extension handler mechanism is flexible in that it can pass a message specific state in the ``N`` register.
 This can be used for parameters, or some kind of accumulator that is updated by the message handlers where the final state may be passed back as a result.
 A